Exporting to the United States

 You can access a wide range of management resources, perspectives and data from Innovation, Science and Economic Development Canada's website that can help you develop and expand your markets, create alliances and find new clients.

-Import, export and investment
+Export, import and investment

 Programs and services by industrial sector

-Access in-depth, industry-specific analysis, statistics, Trade Data Online, contacts, news, events, financing and regulatory information for Canadian business from Innovation, Science and Economic Development Canada.
+You can access in-depth, industry-specific analysis, statistics, Trade Data Online, contacts, news, events, financing and regulatory information for Canadian business from Innovation, Science and Economic Development Canada.

 Information by industrial sector